-I am an Assistant Professor specializing in Media at Simon Fraser University’s School of Interactive Arts and Technology.
+I am an Associate Professor specializing in Media at Simon Fraser University’s School of Interactive Arts and Technology.
 I am an anthropologist with a PhD in Anthropology from the University of British Columbia and an MA in the Anthropology of Media from the University of London, School of Oriental and African Studies.
 As the director of […]

 Dr. Gabriela Aceves Sepúlveda is an interdisciplinary media artist and cultural historian with a research focus on Latin American feminist media and contemporary art and design history and practice.
 Working at the intersections of video and performance, she uses video and multimedia installations to explore the social, political, and cultural structures that shape our sense […]